NewJeans: 2023–2024: Get Up and Japanese debut

 Several publications named NewJeans among the most prominent music acts of 2023, citing their commercial success and influence in the music, advertising, and fashion industries.
 They sold 4.39 million album copies, the most-ever for a K-pop female artist in a single year, and broke the Guinness World Record for the fastest K-pop act to reach one billion streams on Spotify.
 The International Federation of the Phonographic Industry (IFPI) ranked NewJeans at number eight on their list of the Global Recording Artist of the Year, making them the second highest-ranked female artist of 2023.
 Along with Lim Young-woong, the group topped Gallup Korea's Singer of the Year poll.
 At the MAMA Awards, NewJeans became the first girl group in twelve years to win Artist of the Year and the third girl group in history to receive the award, following 2NE1 in 2010 and Girls' Generation in 2011.
 After also winning Artist of the Year at the Melon Music Awards, they became the first female artist to win both awards in the same year.
 At the Billboard Women in Music, they became the first K-pop group to win Group of the Year.
 NewJeans became the first foreign artist in history to win the Excellent Work Award and be nominated for the Grand Prix with "Ditto" at the Japan Record Awards.

 In March 2024, NewJeans announced they would release two singles in May and June.
 "How Sweet" was released on May 24, along with the B-side track "Bubble Gum".
 "Supernatural" was released on June 21, along with the B-side track "Right Now".
 The release of "Supernatural" and "Right Now" marked the group's official Japanese debut, and after its release they began their first cycle of promotional activities in Japan, including a fan meeting, titled Bunnies Camp 2024 Tokyo Dome, at the Tokyo Dome on June 26–27.
 It was also announced that NewJeans had plans to release an album in the second half of 2024, however the album plans were later halted.
 On November 16, NewJeans won the Grand Artist Award at the inaugural Korea Grand Music Awards.

-2024–present: Conflict with Hybe, rebrand to "NJZ" and hiatus
+2024–2026: Conflict with Hybe, hiatus, and Danielle's contract termination

 In April 2024, a shareholders' dispute broke out between Hybe Corporation's top executives and NewJeans' CEO, Min Hee-jin.
 Hybe executives claimed Min had plotted to gain full ownership of the group, while Min accused Hybe of subjecting NewJeans to unfair competition from its other girl groups.
 The dispute led to Min's dismissal as CEO of ADOR on August 27.